Bournemouth: Economy

-Tourism is also important to the local economy.
+Tourism is important to the local economy.
 In 2011, domestic and overseas visitors made more than 5.6 million trips to the town and spent over £460 million between them.
-The equivalent of 8,531 full-time jobs exist as a result which accounts for 15% of all employment in the town.
-Bournemouth seafront is one of the UK's biggest attractions with 4.5 million visitors in 2011.
+Tourism supported 8,531 full-time jobs, accounting for 15% of employment in Bournemouth.
+Bournemouth seafront is one of the UK's biggest attractions, with 4.5 million visitors in 2011.
 RNLI lifeguards provide seasonal coverage of Bournemouth's beaches.

 With a third of all town centre businesses in the leisure industry, Bournemouth has a booming nightlife economy and is a popular destination for stag and hen parties.
 These party-goers contribute £125 million a year to the economy and support 4,000 jobs.
-In 2010 the town was awarded a Purple Flag for providing a wide variety of night-time activities while maintaining the safety of both residents and visitors.
+In 2010, Bournemouth was awarded a Purple Flag for providing a wide variety of night-time activities while maintaining the safety of both residents and visitors.
 An independent report published in 2012 indicates there has been a rise in antisocial behaviour which it attributes to the increase in nightlife.